Backroads Across America: Yeah, South Dakota!

 After nearly two weeks of cool, wet weather, warm and dry have returned!

-2 thoughts on “Backroads Across America: Yeah, South Dakota!
+2 responses to “Backroads Across America: Yeah, South Dakota!”

 Beautiful sky!
 We are having warm weather and thunder showers today here with possible snow showers by Saturday—-CRAZY!